|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 485 deg C X 17 X 10^-6 / deg C X 10 m = 0.0824 m = 8.2 cm.

-The corresponding radial expansion of the second cup will be about 4 cm.This 4 cm of differential expansion must be absorbed by gaps between the fire bricks and the nested steel cups.
+The corresponding radial expansion of the second cup will be about 4 cm.This 4 cm of differential expansion must be absorbed by the sand between the walls of the nested steel cups.

 The pool liner side walls will also vertically expand:

 505 deg C X 17 X 10^-6 / deg C X 16.0 m = 0.137 m

 Thus the hot pool deck must be free to move up and down with respect to adjacent cool walls.

 The walls above the pool deck will vertically expand by:

 505 deg C X 17 X 10^-6 / deg C X 14 m = 0.12 m

-Hence the fiber ceramic insulation between the pool enclosure metal ceilings must compress by:
+Hence the 1 m thick fiber ceramic insulation between the pool enclosure metal ceilings must compress by:

 .137 m + .12 m = 0.257 m or 25.7% insulation compression.

 The pool deck is rigidly welded to the inner nesting cup.
-Hence the fiber ceramic in the walls above the pool deck must accommodate pool deck radial expansion of about 9 cm or 9% insulation compression.
+Hence the fiber ceramic in the 1 m thick walls above the pool deck must accommodate pool deck radial expansion of about 9 cm or 9% insulation compression.

 On top of the exposed fire brick is a sheet steel pool deck.
 The pool deck is welded to the inner most stainless steel nested cup and slides over the other two stainless steel nested cups to permit stress free thermal expansion and contraction.

 On top of the inner most cup bottom is a sheet steel layer which protects the underlying stainless steel cup bottom from accidental damage.

-On top of this protective sheet is a 1.5 m high open steel lattice which supports all the fuel bundles and contains the 340 hydraulic actuators and related liquid sodium hydraulic pressure tubes for the mobile fuel bundles.
+On top of this protective sheet is the ball bearing layer and then the 1.5 m high open steel lattice which supports all the fuel bundles and contains the 340 hydraulic actuators and related liquid sodium hydraulic pressure tubes for the movable fuel bundles.

 Inside the pool and around its perimeter are steel columns which support the intermediate heat exchangers.